 Reggio Emilia places an emphasis on documenting students’ thoughts.
 When teachers observe their students, they learn each of their learning styles, abilities and interests.
 Documentation can take form in photography, videos, transcripting conversations, drawing or other visual mediums.
 Gathering and comprehending this documentation helps teachers develop students as individuals.

 Progressive education approaches increase overall student success by preparing them for today’s modern day workforce.
 With Reggio Emilia implemented in education, students can become stronger communicators and more critical thinkers.
 Bennett Day School adopts many principles of Reggio Emilia to promote collaboration and communication in and outside of the classroom for an individualized, progressive education.

 Want to learn more about progressive approach to education?
-Register for an upcoming Virtual Open House.
+Plan your visit to Bennett.